 Austin Public Library (TX)

 Librarian Elva Garza understood Día and offered her faithful support since Día's beginnings.
-She has advocated for Día on local, state and national levels and has participated in conference programs that educate others and extend Día's reach.
-Early on, she created a model for partnering with various community organizations including the local paper and a model for creating a funding budget for annual celebrations, a model she presented often to assist others as they initiated their Día traditions.
+She advocated for Día on local, state and national levels and participated in conference programs that educated others and extended Día's reach.
 Under her leadership, Austin Public Library won the first Mora Award in 2000.
-Elva also helped me and ALSC increase Día awareness within ALA and in libraries across the country.
+Elva also helped increase Día awareness within ALA and in libraries across the country.
 Gracias, Elva!

 Read our interview with Elva